catderohan/BikeSharing-Tableau/README.md

  ![](Resources/CheckoutTimes.PNG)

- Next we broke this visualization out by gender.
+ Then we broke this visualization out by gender.
 We can see that the most popular trip duration for males was between 4 and 6 hours.
 The most popular trip duration for females was between 4 and 7 hours.
 Unknown was consistent across the board.

  ![](Resources/CheckoutTimesbyGender.PNG)